Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/Event Callbacks.md

 end
 ```

-## Gameplay & Score Update Callbacks
 ### onUpdate(elapsed:Float)
-<ins>Triggered every current frame of the game</ins>, used for updating values from variables.
+<ins>Triggers every frame of the game</ins>, used for updating certain variable values.

 - `elapsed` - Every current frame display in milliseconds; Shortcut to `getPropertyFromClass('flixel.FlxG', 'elapsed')`.

 ### onUpdatePost(elapsed:Float)
-Triggered <ins>after every current frame of the game</ins>, used for updating values from variables.
-This only for manipulating its HUD elements, especially for the notes or splashes properties.
+<ins>Triggers after every frame of the game</ins>, used for updating certain variable values.
+Such as manipulating the HUD elements, such as healthbar, score, and especially both the note and splashes.

 - `elapsed` - Every current frame display in milliseconds; Shortcut to `getPropertyFromClass('flixel.FlxG', 'elapsed')`.

+## Score
 ### onUpdateScore(miss:Bool)
-Triggered <ins>before every score update, from hitting or missing notes</ins>.
-This is only recommended to be used for <ins>manipulating the score's current text content</ins> either by setting or getting.
+<ins>Triggered every score rating update calculations</ins>, such as hitting or missing notes.
+Used for manipulating the score's rating percent, name, and combo names from their derived functions, from: `setRatingPercent()`, `setRatingName()`, `setRatingFC()` functions.

-- `miss` - Whether the player misses or not, returns `true` if missed.
+- `miss` - Whether the player misses a note or not.

 Example:
-> An example of a custom score text.
+> Creates a custom score rating text.
 ```lua
 local function round(num, decimals)
      return math.floor(num * 10^(decimals or 0)) / 10^(decimals or 0)